brezys/KataMichi-/README.md

 - You pick a starting prefecture/airport, a rough timeframe, and a region you want to visit, and the app visualizes estimated flight prices across that region—then lets you "chain" the journey by treating each selected destination as the next origin.
 - Along the way, it surfaces practical prefecture insights (cost vibe, climate, highlights) so planning a route doubles as learning geography and travel context.
 - Built with a Leaflet-based interactive map and a budget-aware live pricing backend (Cloudflare Worker + caching), it stays fast and scalable while keeping real-world flight data optional and controlled.

+### This Repo
+This project is a closed source project, and the purpose of this repo is just to temporarily see developments of the application without having the code present in the repo.